 - Contact information, such as your postal address, email address and telephone numbers

 - Information about your health, including your current health and wellbeing status, your medical history and records, and details of any medicines or treatment that you are receiving

-- Correspondence or information provided by you in your patient area (such as doctor chat messages, pharmacy chat messages or messages you send to our customer care team)
+- Correspondence or information provided by you in your patient area (such as doctor or prescriber chat messages, pharmacy chat messages or messages you send to our customer care team)

 - Information about your purchase (including your purchase history with us)